spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 The catalyst that led me to write this was the recent Canada-U.S. trade tensions, particularly the reaction to a potential 25% tariff from U.S. President Donald Trump.
 But the real issue isn’t the tariff itself—it’s how many Canadians are reacting, pointing fingers at Trump as if he alone is responsible for our economic struggles while ignoring the deeper, long-standing issues that put us in this vulnerable position.

 The reality is, our challenges are not caused by any single foreign leader—they stem from within.
 Over the years, Canada has faced economic mismanagement, policies that have driven away investment, and an overreliance on government intervention.
 Trump didn’t block our pipelines.
 Trump didn’t cause half a trillion dollars in capital to leave Canada.
 Trump didn’t stall our GDP per capita for a decade.
-These are the consequences of our own decisions—from energy policies to taxation and economic priorities that have left us less competitive on the global stage.
+These are the consequences of our own decisions—from energy policies to taxation and economic priorities and continuous altruistic virtue-signaling delusions that have left us less competitive on the global stage.

 At the same time, we’ve quietly accepted policies that increase our cost of living, such as a rising carbon tax and massive government borrowing, yet we react strongly to a trade negotiation tactic.
 Where is that same level of concern for the challenges we create for ourselves?
 We should be just as engaged in ensuring Canada remains strong, independent, and economically resilient as we are in reacting to external pressures.

 And now, suddenly, we’re supposed to rally around a renewed sense of Canadian pride?
 Where was this national unity when it actually mattered?
 Just weeks ago, it was socially acceptable to [burn the Canadian flag in the streets in support of foreign wars.](https://www.youtube.com/watch?v=-MKplgqcaNY) But when Canadians previously stood up for their own sovereignty, freedoms, and rights, they were labeled misogynists, racists, and extremists.
-They were ostracized from their families, de-banked, outcasted from society, and treated like second-class citizens simply for defending individual liberties and national identity.
+They were ostracized from their families, de-banked, outcasted from society, and treated like second-class citizens simply for defending individual liberties and national identity as enshrined in our Charter of Freedoms and Constitution.
 Now, those same people are expected to stand shoulder-to-shoulder in unity with the very institutions that vilified them?
 The hypocrisy is staggering.

 This article isn’t about assigning blame—it’s about recognizing that if we want Canada to be strong, we must take responsibility for our own policies and direction.
 Challenges will always come from the outside, but our ability to handle them is determined by the strength we build from within.
 We need to focus on long-term solutions that encourage economic growth, national resilience, and self-sufficiency, rather than searching for external culprits.